acceleratescience/ai-core-concepts/docs/responsible-research-innovation.md

 ## Risks and Concerns

-**Bias**

-**Environment**

-**Accountability** and human oversight

-**Reproducibility**

-**Source of data** copyright, consent etc.

-**Potential for misuse**

-**Explainability and Transparency**
+There are also a number of wider risks and concerns about the field of AI.

+ML models learn from the data they are trained on, which means that they learn and reflect any **bias** that was present in the training data.
+This can be particularly harmful if the models were trained on data scraped from the internet, which contains societal biases - like racial and gender - that we do not want to propagate.

+The **environmental cost** of building and using ML models is in the spotlight.
+These models require large amounts of computing power to build and use, and hence use significant amounts of energy.
+Reducing the carbon footprint of AI is top of many people's mind.

+Due to the mistakes that ML models make, it's important to think about **accountability** and human oversight.
+Leaving ML models to make critical decisions with no oversight raises the question about who remains accountable and responsible when the system makes the wrong decision, especially in tasks where a wrong decision can cause harm.

+From a scientific research perspective, ensuring **reproducibility** is important.
+However, in the fast-paced field, reproducibility can be neglected.
+It is hard to explain the decisions of ML models, and in many cases **explainability and transparency** are important.

+ML models are trained on data, and it's very important to know the **source of data**.
+Much data is copyrighted, and we may need consent from the owners of that data in order to use it.

+As with all technology, there is a **potential for misuse**.
+For researchers, the idea that their work can be misinterpreted and misused might seem like a far-off concern.
+However, it's important to consider at the outset how our work might be used in ways we don't support.

 ## Regulation

-Regulation for AI is being developed, and is a shifting area, so always do your own research into regulations that might apply.
+Regulation for AI is being developed, and this is a shifting area.
+Always do your own research into regulations that might apply to your research.

 The first AI law to pass is the EU's AI act.
-This regulation has some banned uses of AI, along with some high-risk applications that come with obligations if they are deployed.
+This regulation has some banned uses of AI.
+It also carves out some high-risk applications that come with obligations if they are deployed.
 Most of the act doesn't apply to research, but could come into force if you move to commercialise your work.

+Other jurisdictions are crafting laws and guidelines that may come into force.